Abhiseg/BE-model-for-excited-states/README.md

 ### 7. Real-space grid (std_grid.dat and grid_spacing.dat)
 The simulation grid contains
 - The number of grid points in x, y, and z-directions contained in std_grid.dat file.
-- The smallest spacing by $\delta_x=\delta_y=\delta_z$ contained in grid_spacing.dat file.
+- The smallest spacing by $\delta_x=\delta_y=\delta_z=0.3$ contained in grid_spacing.dat file.

 ### 8. Run the code
-  To run the code, a list of objectives files are there which compute the $K_{if}$ in real-space and used to calculate the excitation energies in main_exciton.f90 routine.
-This routine is hared for general purpose and others are available upon considerable request.
-We donot have any version control make file, rather we add compilation and executation in a one file called runme.exe.
-The system where it runs is mentioned in system_specification.dat file.
-The output will fine in STS.out file.
+ To run the code, a set of object files is provided that compute the $K_{if}$ integrals in real space and are used by the main_exciton.f90 routine to evaluate excitation energies.
+ This routine is intended for general use; additional modules may be made available upon reasonable request.

+ The code does not use a version-controlled build system; instead, a simple system-specific build script (build.sh) is provided.
+ Users should modify this script according to their system configuration.
+ Relevant build information is specified in the system_specification.dat file.
+ The final output is written to the STS.out file.

 ### 9. Examples
      Two examples are added here for the general purpose.